ADudys/goit-markup-hw-08/README.md

 # WebStudio website
-Simple website created with HTML and CSS
+Simple website created with HTML, CSS and JS